Documents to help you prepare to migrate your Atlassian server products.

 1. Identify your current apps

-Find out which apps you have currently installed in server, and the cost of each.
-The fasted and easiest way to do this is by using the migration assistant, or if you don't have an assistant installed yet you can manually identify apps through your admin settings.
+You can find out which apps you have currently installed in server, and the cost of each by using the Jira or Confluence Cloud Migration Assistant.
+If you don't have an assistant installed yet, you can manually identify apps through your admin settings.
+The steps below explain both these options.

 Use your admin settings